 Will a protocol based on existing maritime systems and communication protocols be sufficient to ensure safe navigation, while manned and unmanned vessels encounter each other?

 Using Standard Maritime Communication Phrases (SMCP) as the core for a new protocol, will ensure safe navigation.
 As the advantage of SMCP is that it is already optimized for radio communication.
-The clear speech acts will make it more easy to automate the communication.
-Which means than unmanned vessels are able to use the same protocol as is currently used by manned vessels.
+The clear speech acts will make it easier to automate the communication.
+This means than unmanned vessels are able to use the same protocol as currently used by manned vessels.
 Thereby did experts confirm that it is an idiot proof system, which is easy to use and learn, certainly when the speech recognition tool will be able to handle natural language variations on SMCP.
-This will be more easy when officers use the protocol as it is designed.
+This will be easier when officers use the protocol as it is designed.
 After recent accidents between manned vessels was already decided that pilots and masters should use English speech and SMCP in all cases, to avoid misunderstanding.
 Avoiding misunderstanding will result in better situational awareness, which results in safer navigation.
 Thus it is possible to ensure safe navigation when manned and unmanned vessels meet, by developing a protocol.
 The designed protocol uses existing maritime systems and communication protocols.
 For this design is the situated Cognitive Engineering (sCE) method used.

 This research was a first iteration for developing a functional protocol for communication between manned and unmanned ships.
 It has showed that it is possible and what should be taken into account.
 The next step is to map different speech acts, to specific situations.
 One of the key challenges is thereby the recognition of situations.
 The mapping can eventually be used to define the full ontology which should be implemented in the conversational agent.

-109

-110 CHAPTER 12.
-CONCLUSION